At the Nottingham Girls' Academy we provide a high quality catering service to pupils and staff, offering a balanced and healthy choice of food.

 Food prepared by the Academy Catering Team meets the national standards for school lunches (www.schoolfoodtrust.org.uk) and our SNAG (School Nutrition Action Group) is involved in suggesting changes in the menu.

 At break time our pupils are offered a range of healthy snacks and sandwiches, containing fresh fillings prepared by the Academy Catering team.
 A selection of fresh fruit is also available every day.

 Drinks on offer: As part of our commitment to reducing the use of plastic, we no longer sell drinks at break or lunch time.
 Water fountains are freely available inside and outside the academy so that pupils can fill up their own drinks containers and access fresh water at all times.

-The Academy provides a free supply of drinking water in the dining room at breakfast, break and lunch times.
+The Academy provides a free supply of drinking water in the dining room and courtyard at breakfast, break and lunch times.

 Food and drink brought into the Academy

 The Academy discourages the consumption of snacks that are both high in fat and sugar at break time.
 We offer a variety of snacks to our girls, for example yoghurts, fresh fruit, pasta salads, toasted teacakes, English muffins, toast and crumpets.

 Packed lunches brought to the Academy by pupils